-While emphasis is placed on our core VFW and Auxiliary Programs, Auxiliary members and Auxiliaries also participate with other community organizations.
-Members and Auxiliaries can report and be recognized for such community work through the Auxiliary Community Outreach Program.
+While emphasis is placed on our core VFW and Auxiliary Programs, Auxiliaries also partner with other community organizations.
+Auxiliaries can report and be recognized for such community work through the Auxiliary Outreach Program.

-When an Auxiliary member, group of members or an entire Auxiliary volunteers for an organization outside our own, it should be considered Auxiliary Community Outreach if the project was approved by the Auxiliary and recorded in the meeting minutes prior to the project.
-Examples include:
+When an entire Auxiliary partners with another organization outside our own, it is considered Auxiliary Outreach if the project was approved by the Auxiliary and recorded in the meeting minutes prior to the project.

 - Working with local police on child ID kits.